top of page

 Runaways Season 2

 A clunky season mostly retreading old ground.
 Splitting time with Pride has become a real drag.
-It's already getting formulaic, with each parent getting 1-on-1 time & forced excuses to sideline Old Lace.
-That said, the talented young cast keep it engaging.
+It's already getting formulaic, with each parent getting one-on-one time and forced excuses to sideline Old Lace.
+That said, the talented young cast remain engaging.

 Premiere: Dec 21, 2018